stecrotti/MatrixProductBP.jl/README.md

 - A `notebooks` folder showing the applications of the method.
 These notebooks should, ideally, reproduce the results in the future article.

+## TO DO:
+- normalize each matrix
+- log of partial free energies
+- reasoning on matrix size for SI